The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Implementation Details

 \paragraph{Decoding and evaluation.} Unless otherwise stated, we use greedy decoding for evaluation and keep prompts and generation budgets consistent across methods (TextMAS vs.\ Vision Wormhole) within each task.

 \paragraph{Hardware and model placement.} All experiments are conducted on NVIDIA A6000 GPUs.
 For two-backbone runs in the main setting, we colocate both backbones on a single GPU.
-For the four-backbone pool and for mid-sized two-backbone runs (4B--12B), we use two GPUs and place half of the agents on each GPU.
+For the four-backbone pool, we use two GPUs and place half of the agents on each GPU.